-9. The national, provincial and local levels of government have improved their capacities to provide public services.
-(Outcome G6)

-- The advantages of decentralization are clear and UNDP has played an important facilitation role for the Technical Unit for Support of the Decentralization Process (CTAD). - Development plans have been elaborated in a participatory manner and these have been an important tool for provincial authorities to provide public services. - There are no resources, however, to put them into effect and consequently no impact on beneficiaries.

-- Organize a Forum II to follow up on Forum I of 2007 and play a facilitation role in identifying those obstacles which are impeding progress on decentralization. - Build upon and scale-up instances of success in the programme to ensure that the priorities of men and women are enumerated consistently and scaled up to the local and provincial level.

-Identify synergies between the administrative and economic governance components and integrate these with the decentralization component if opportune and ensure that essential reforms with regard to public financial management and public administration are congruent with the decentralization process.
+Key Findings Recommendations 9.
+The national, provincial and local levels of government have improved their capacities to provide public services.
+(Outcome G6) The advantages of decentralization are clear and UNDP has played an important facilitation role for the Technical Unit for Support of the Decentralization Process (CTAD).
+Development plans have been elaborated in a participatory manner and these have been an important tool for provincial authorities to provide public services.
+There are no resources, however, to put them into effect and consequently no impact on beneficiaries.
+Recommendations for the current programme Organize a Forum II to follow up on Forum I of 2007 and play a facilitation role in identifying those obstacles which are impeding progress on decentralization.
+Build upon and scale-up instances of success in the programme to ensure that the priorities of men and women are enumerated consistently and scaled up to the local and provincial level.
+Recommendations for the next programme cycle Identify synergies between the administrative and economic governance components and integrate these with the decentralization component if opportune and ensure that essential reforms with regard to public financial management and public administration are congruent with the decentralization process.